Getting Started

 Selecting Your Preferred Language

 Survex has extensive internationalisation capabilities.
-The language used for messages from Survex and most of the library calls it uses can be changed.
-By default this is picked up from the language the operating system is set to use (from "Regional Settings" in Control Panel on Microsoft Windows, from the LANG environment variable on UNIX If no setting is found, or Survex hasn't been translated into the requested language, UK English is used.
+The language used for messages from Survex and most of the libraries it uses can be changed.
+By default this is automatically picked up from the language the operating system is set to use (from “Regional Settings” in Control Panel on Microsoft Windows, from the LANG environment variable on UNIX).
+If no setting is found, or Survex hasn’t been translated into the requested language, UK English is used.

 However you may want to override the language manually - for example if Survex isn’t available in your native language you’ll want to choose the supported language you understand best.